antonkoetzler/myoro_flutter_library/doc/Standards.md

 Every folder in `lib/src/widget` is a `Widget` category.
 Every folder within a widget category folder is a `Widget`.
 Within `Widget` folders, you will create all of the generic folders that are used within the `Widget`'s implementation.

-## Storyboard
+## Storybook

 Application used to design and view the functionality of every MFL `Widget`.
-Every MFL `Widget` must have a `Widget` showcase in the storyboard.
-The code standards of the storyboard follow the same principles as `lib`, thus the folder structure is quite self explanatory.
+Every MFL `Widget` must have a `Widget` showcase in the storybook.
+The code standards of the storybook follow the same principles as `lib`, thus the folder structure is quite self explanatory.